 bill937ca Posted October 31 Share Posted October 31 (edited) Brief footage of the tram in motion.
 Early AM?
 Did the operator fall asleep with his hand on the throttle?
 It is now reported, "The Tram made a turn at over 35 km/h, in a turn where the maximum permitted speed was 15 km/h."
 Edited October 31 by bill937ca Link to comment

-chadbag Posted Tuesday at 05:51 PM Share Posted Tuesday at 05:51 PM 13 minutes ago, bill937ca said: Just a bilingual sign.
+chadbag Posted November 5 Share Posted November 5 13 minutes ago, bill937ca said: Just a bilingual sign.
 In Norwegian eplehuset translates to "the apple house".
 Appears to be an Apple Store.
 Better that than a cafe or coffeehouse that would be packed with people by the windows.
 I think you missed the light hearted sarcasm of my post 🙂 Also, it doesn't look bi-lingual to me.
 It just says eplehuset on it.
 (And it would be a 3rd party re-seller of Apple products and not an official Apple Store -- those have a world wide branding) (For the non Scandinavian speakers amongst us, the main line Scandinavian languages append the definite article (suffix) on the end of the word so hus -- house -- huset -- the house.
 There are regional dialects that don't do this.
 To confuse matters more, if there is an adjective, then there is both a definite article and the suffix.
 I only had one semester of Norwegian but have been studying Swedish, university a couple semesters as well as personally for 35 years so I'll use that: äpplehuset.
 The apple house.
 Det gröna äpplehuset.
 The green apple house.
 Just as an example and I hope I got the right ending on grön for the definite article case).
 Link to comment

 Recommended Posts